zerom0/CppFG/README.md

 Focus group C++
 ===============

 This repository includes examples and training material for the C++ focus group meetings.
-Conference videos worth watching and any further information that is helpful getting most out of the C++ programming language.
+Conference videos worth watching and any further information that is helpful in getting most out of the C++ programming language.

-Suggestions for new training/discussion toppics can be added as bugs to GitHub.
+Suggestions for new training/discussion topics can be added as bugs to GitHub.

 Trainings
 ---------